 AirportsAirport: Milan Linate

 Our base for the weekend will be Hotel Silvio, a beautiful villa on the lake’s shore, which has been in the same family for almost a century.
-Cristian, who runs the hotel and restaurant, makes daily trips out onto the lake to catch fish to be served that evening in the restaurant.
+Cristian, who runs the hotel and restaurant, makes daily early morning trips out onto the lake to catch fish to be served that evening in the restaurant.

 On our recent Giro d’Italia trip to this hotel, Cristian replied to the question of ‘When do you sleep?’ with the answer, ‘In the winter, I am a bear!’.
 He and the rest of the staff always offer us a very warm welcome with the friendly atmosphere at this family run hotel.